igorkry/tnt4j-streams/README.md

 ## Running TNT4J-Streams
 * As standalone application
     * write streams configuration file.
 See ['Streams configuration'](#streams-configuration) chapter for more details
-    * configure Your loggers
+    * configure your loggers
     * use `bin/tnt4j-streams.bat` or `bin/tnt4j-streams.sh` to run standalone application
-* As API integrated into Your product
+* As API integrated into your product
     * Write streams configuration file.
 See ['Streams configuration'](#streams-configuration) chapter for more details
-    * use `StreamsAgent.runFromAPI(configFileName)` in Your code
+    * use `StreamsAgent.runFromAPI(configFileName)` in your code

 ## TNT4J Events field mappings

 Mapping of streamed data to activity event fields are performed by parser.
-To map field value You have to define `field` tag in parser configuration:
+To map field value you have to define `field` tag in parser configuration:
 * `name` attribute defines activity event field name
 * `locator` attribute defines location of data value from streamed data